desktop/desktop/docs/process/testing.md

   - [ ] Pull (Mac: ⇧⌘P; Windows: Ctrl+Shirt+P)
     - [ ] Commits from repo pulled from .com; error message shown if conflicts
   - [ ] Remove
-    - [ ] Repo is removed from Repo List; confirmation option if enabled
+    - [ ] Repo is removed from Repo List; confirmation dialgue shown if Preferences option enabled
   - [ ] View on GitHub (Mac: ⌥⌘G; Windows: Ctrl+Alt+G)
     - [ ] Repo on .com is opened; must be logged in if private repo or Enterprise
   - [ ] Open in Terminal/Command prompt